lgactna/thesis-compile/md/_TODO.md

 	- Each chapter will have the complete simple diagram at the top, with irrelevant components reduced in opacity.
 	- Make a label-less version of the complex diagram (which will allow it to fit, rotated, on a single page).
 This can go into the appendix, and will help orient the user to where things are.
 It should be followed by a series of complex diagram insets, describing each part.

-- Rework text containing code blocks to only describe why things matter.
+- ~~Rework text containing code blocks to only describe why things matter.
 Make appendix B, which has longer code blocks describing why specific structural changes are better.
-The appendix should (ideally?) have sections that can be referenced by the main text body.
+The appendix should (ideally?) have sections that can be referenced by the main text body.~~
 - As the below are finished, write their relevant sections.
 - Review text so that "feature parity" actually means "feature parity with most synthesizers" or something that doesn't mean "full feature parity", just "good enough and it is possible to reimplement all existing features if there was more time"
+- The shortcomings of the CASE bindings in the *fastlabel* paper, should those be included as part of section 5.3 or chapter 8? should they be included at all?

 ---